diy easter garland

 How To Make a DIY Easter Bunny Garland

-It was helpful to start with a ready-made garland.
-This meant I could skip the step of creating the bunting.
+It’s helpful to start with a ready-made garland.
+This means that you can skip the step of creating the bunting.

 However, it is an easy process to create bunting.

-You could either cut out triangle shapes from card.
+You can either cut out triangle shapes from card.
 Or cut out fabric shapes and create a loop at the top for the string.

-Firstly, I took the garland apart so I could work on each flag individually.
-They were kept in place with a stitch but otherwise just slid off of the string.
+Firstly, take the garland apart so you can work on each flag individually.
+These were kept in place with a stitch but otherwise just slid off of the string.
+If you keep the same shape as the original bunting, you don’t need to remove them from the string.

-After making the first letter stencil, I created the others to be the same size for consistency.
+After making the first letter stencil, use it as a template to be the same size, for consistency.

-I placed them over the parts of the original letters of the word Autumn which were still visible.
+You can strategically place them over the parts of the original letters of the word Autumn.

 Creating a Burlap Bunny Garland

-For that flag, I wanted a hint of Easter bunnies.
-I used an outline of a bunny shape as the bunny template.
-I made sure that the ears connected with the top for the string to go through that area.
+You can use an outline of a bunny shape as the template.
+Make sure that the ears connect to the top for the string to go through that area.

 How to Stiffen Burlap

-Burlap is quite flexible, so I needed to stiffen it slightly.
-So, lastly, I applied a coat of white glue to the back of each piece of the bunting.
+Burlap is quite flexible, so it needed to be stiffened up slightly.
+Finally, you can apply a coat of white glue to the back of each piece of the bunting.

-This created more structure and kept the flags straighter.
+This creates more structure and keeps the flags hanging straighter.

-This also helped to seal the edges of the burlap.
+It also helps to seal the edges of the burlap.
 As it can sometimes fray.

 Finished Simple Easter Garland